Families In Wild Multimedia: A Multimodal Database for Recognizing Kinship: Problem Statements

-Specifically, a template $X$ holds all of the media for a subject (\ie face images, videos, audio-clips, and text transcripts).
-Hence, $X$ consist of samples $x$, where each $x$ is an independent piece of media represented as a single encoding.
-For instance, a still-image $x$ encoded as $z$ via $f(x)=z$, where $f$ is mapping to a learned feature space (\ie $f(x)\in\mathbb{R}^d$).
-Same for continuous face tracks in videos, which we encode as single samples by average pooling the face encodings.
-Put formally, a face track is represented as $\bar{z}=\frac{1}{m}\sum_xf(x)$, where $m$ is the frame count.
-Similarly, an audio segment (\ie a clip where subject speaks without interruptions or major pauses) is treated as a single piece of media $x$ via average pooling all encodings to form a single representation per clip.
-Note that a video may consist of several independent visual, audio, and visual-audio (\ie aligned) tracks.
+As mentioned, \dif{we treat} an audio segment (\ie a clip of \dif{a} subject speaking without interruptions or \dif{significant} pauses) as a single piece of media $x\text{,}$ which is fused to a single representation by averaging across frames.
+Note that a video may consist of several disjoint \dif{tracks,} visual, audio, and \dif{audiovisual} (\ie aligned).
 Thus, there are many independent media samples for both the visual and audio modalities.
-Again, subjects are represented by these templates $X$ made up of these various media samples $x$, such that the $j^{th}$ subject can be represented by $k$ media samples as follows: $X_j={f_t(x_1), f_t(x_2), \dots, f_t(x_k)}$, where $t$ corresponds to the media type and, hence, the corresponding encoder.
-From this, $|X_j|$ is the total number of encodings for subject $j$.
-The \emph{gallery} $G$ consists of a set of subjects by $G=\{(X_1, y_1)^l, (X_2, y_2)^l, \dots, (X_n, y_n)^l\}$, where $y$ are identity labels for each of the $N$ subjects, and $l \in \{1,2, \dots L \}$ are ground-truth for $L$ families.
-To establish a precise definition for problems of kinship, each tuple also contains a tag representing the set of $L$ families (\ie $(X_j, y_j)^l$), where $l\in\{1, 2, \dots, L\}$.
-Further partitioning of the data is done per requirements of a task.
-For instance, for the verification, the $m^{th}$ pair of tuples from the same family $\mathbb{P}_m=((X_i, y_i)\bigcap(X_j, y_j))$, where $i\neq j$, inherit labels KIN (\ie \emph{match}) and relationship type.
+Again, this is the set of media \dif{making up template $X$ per subject, which contains} various media samples $x$, such that the $j^{th}$ subject can be represented by $k$ media samples as follows: $X_j={\mathcal{F}_t(x_1), \mathcal{F}_t(x_2), \dots, \mathcal{F}_t(x_k)}$, where $t$ corresponds to the media type and, hence, the corresponding encoder.
+From this, $|X_j|$ is the total number of \dif{features} for subject $j$.
+The \emph{gallery} $G$ consists of a set of subjects by $G=\{(X_1, y_1)^l, (X_2, y_2)^l, \dots, (X_n, y_n)^l\}$, where $y$ are identity labels for each of the $N$ subjects, and $l \in \{1,2, \dots L \}$ are ground-truth for $L$ families. \dif{Each tuple also contains} a tag representing the set of $L$ families (\ie $(X_j, y_j)^l$), where $l\in\{1, 2, \dots, L\}$.
+Further partitioning of the data is done per \dif{the} requirements of a task.
+For instance, for the verification, the $i^{th}$ pair of tuples from the same family $\mathbb{P}_m=((X_i, y_i)\bigcap(X_j, y_j))$, where $i\neq j$, inherit labels KIN (\ie \emph{match}) and relationship type.

-Following the 2020 \ac{rfiw}, each task consists of a train, validation, and test set.
-These sets are disjoint in family and subject IDs, and are roughly split 60\%, 20\%, and 20\% for the train, validation, and test set, respectively.
-Thus, the splitting is done using the family labels, and the resulting partitioning of sets is static for all tasks.
+Each task consists of a ($\approx$60\%) train, ($\approx$20\%) validation, and ($\approx$20\%) test set.
+These sets are disjoint in family and subject IDs-- sets were generated by splitting family labels, with partitioning that remained constant for all tasks.